-Branch was the representative for North Carolina’s 4th congressional district as a Democrat.
+Branch was the representative for North Carolina’s 4th congressional district and was a Democrat.
 He served from 1859 to 1861.

 He was previously the representative for North Carolina’s 4th congressional district as a Democrat from 1857 to 1859; and the representative for North Carolina’s 4th congressional district as a Democrat from 1855 to 1857.